 - Failing to diagnose obvious complications that could have prevented the child's oxygen deprivation or brain compression

-Doctors will recommend a range of adaptive equipment and aids that are available for all individuals with physical limitations and disabilities.
-The most popular adaptive equipment and mobility devices include:
+Doctors will recommend adaptive equipment and aids for individuals with physical limitations and disabilities.
+Common adaptive equipment and mobility devices include:

 - Crutches and walkers

-- Tricycles and bicycles specifically designed for the child or adult's physical limitations
+- Tricycles and bicycles designed for the child or adult's physical limitations

 - Power, manual and sport wheelchairs

 - Keyguards and head sticks to talk by pressing on computer keyboards

 - Electronic door openers